norikok/GettingAndCleaningDataCourseProject/CodeBook.md

 3. The actual activity names/labels (e.g. walking) replace the integers representing the activity during which the measurements were taken.
 This utilizes the activity_labels.txt file, which served as the lookup table.

 4. The original variable names (from features.txt) are replaced by a more descriptive set.
 This is done by substituting each part of the original name with an expanded/clearer version (e.g. 'Acc' is replaced by 'Acceleration').
+It should be noted that 'Gyro' has been changed to 'AngularVelocity' as that was the variable measured by the gyroscope originally.

 5. The data set is collapsed by taking the mean of each variable for each subject-activity pair.
 The resulting tidy data set has 180 rows, which is consistent with the fact that there are 30 volunteers and 6 activities for which measurements were taken.